nicehash/excavator/README.md

 # Changelog

+v1.2.2a
+- added algorithm CUDA sia
+- general fixes and improvements

 v1.2.1a
 - support for API and commanding file at the same time
 - added commanding file event: on_quit